Slow WordPress Sites? This Is Why You Should NOT Speed Them Up

 Are WordPress optimization solutions worth it?

-You can try and use multiple techniques to speed up your WordPress site, but none of them will really change the core problem: the monolithic architecture.
-Even using them all properly might not offer you the performance you need for your website, especially if it's rich in caloric content and aims at offering a unique user experience.
+You can try and use multiple techniques to speed up your WordPress site, but none of them will change the core problem: the monolithic architecture.

 All your actions will only result in incurring technological debt.
 Before you start running in circles trying to fix things, you may want to try a completely different approach: the Jamstack method.